-One of the most notable varieties of the series is the 1964 “Accented Hair” Kennedy Half Dollar.
+One of the most notable varieties of the series is the 1964 “Accented Hair” Kennedy Half Dollar (Buy on eBay).
 The variety only exists for the proof version of the coin.
 Many collectors seeking a complete set of proof coins will include this variety in their collection.

 In the first year of issue for the Kennedy Half Dollar, the design was modified shortly after production began.
 It has been rumored that the modification came at the request of Jacqueline Kennedy who disliked the details of the hair above her husband’s ear.
 An alternate theory suggest that the modifications were done to facilitate production.
 Whatever the case, the heavy incuse lines in Kennedy’s hair were removed, creating a low mintage variety.

 It has been estimated that 1% to 3% of the total mintage of proof 1964 Kennedy Half Dollars are of the accented hair variety.
 This would suggest a total population ranging from about 40,000 to 120,000 coins.